 In addition to leading Boldly Elon initiatives, Book also spearheaded the successful $250 million Elon LEADS comprehensive campaign, which surpassed its goal by $10M and has funded more than 200 new endowed scholarships and increased resources for students, faculty and programs.

-As an advocate for access to education at all levels, Book is the incoming vice chair of the National Association of Independent Colleges and Universities, a North Carolina Independent College and Universities board member, and a board member for The Washington Center and for NC Campus Engagement.
+As an advocate for access to education at all levels, Book is the vice chair of the National Association of Independent Colleges and Universities (NAICU), a North Carolina Independent College and Universities board member, and a board member for The Washington Center and for NC Campus Engagement.
 President Book also serves on the executive committee of the Colonial Athletic Association, Elon’s athletic conference.
 Locally, she has launched joint initiatives with public schools and Alamance Community College.